Sepsis Kills Millions More Worldwide Than Previously Estimated

 For Rudd, the decline she and her colleagues have reported since 1990 seems consistent with a worldwide effort to improve public health, including "provision of clean drinking water and sanitation infrastructure and development of vaccines and effective antibiotics," she says.

-Still, there's a lot of room for improvement in those efforts – as well as a need to have more effective treatments.
-Better therapy may be of only short-term help to someone who is dying of lung cancer, but for millions of people around the world who get an infection during childbirth, from a hospital infection or in a vehicle accident, effective treatment of sepsis would be a true life-saver.
+Still, there's a lot of room for improvement in those efforts — as well as a need to have more effective treatments.
+Better therapy may be of only short-term help to someone who is dying of lung cancer, but for millions of people around the world who get an infection during childbirth, from a hospital infection or in a vehicle accident, effective treatment of sepsis would be a true lifesaver.